bellokt6/allevi/README.md

 ## Installation

-To get started with elivra, follow these steps:
+To get started with givev, follow these steps:

 1. Clone the repository:

 Contributing
-We welcome contributions to elivra!
+We welcome contributions to givev!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 Fork the repository.